pubnub/pubnub-api/objective-c/README.md

               withPresenceEvent:(BOOL)withPresenceEvent
      andCompletionHandlingBlock:(PNClientChannelSubscriptionHandlerBlock)handlerBlock;

-As you can see, each subscription method has designated methods (one to add presence observing flag and another add handling block).
+Each subscription method has designated methods, one to add a presence flag, and another to add a handling block.
+If `withPresenceEvent` is set to `YES`, the client will explictly send 'join' and 'leave' presence events as it adds and removes channels to its PNChannel list.
-If `withPresenceEvent` is set to `YES` than before subscribe on new channel(s) library will send `leave` request to already subscribed channels and `join` presence event will be triggers on all channels after client will subscribe on new one.

-Lets see how we can use some of this methods to subscribe on channel(s):
+Here are some subscribe examples:

-    // Simply subscribe on channel
+    // Simply subscribe to a channel
     [PubNub subscribeOnChannel:[PNChannel channelWithName:@"iosdev" shouldObservePresence:YES]];

-    // Subscribe on set of channels with subscription state handling block (won't observe presence)
-    [PubNub subscribeOnChannels:[PNChannel channelsWithNames:@[@"iosdev", @"andoirddev", @"wpdev", @"ubuntudev"]]
+    // Subscribe on set of channels with subscription state handling block [PubNub subscribeOnChannels:[PNChannel channelsWithNames:@[@"iosdev", @"andoirddev", @"wpdev", @"ubuntudev"]]
     withCompletionHandlingBlock:^(PNSubscriptionProcessState state, NSArray *channels, PNError *subscriptionError) {